apache/trafficserver-ingress-controller/docs/TUTORIAL.md

 #### Ingress Class

 You can provide an environment variable called `INGRESS_CLASS` in the deployment to specify the ingress class.
 The above contains an example commented out in the deployment yaml file.
-Only ingress object with parameter `ingressClassName` in `spec` section with value equal to the environment variable value will be used by ATS for routing
+Only ingress object with parameter `ingressClassName` in `spec` section with value equal to the environment variable value will be used by ATS for routing.

 #### Customizing Logging and TLS